How To Keep Cilantro Fresh In The Fridge

 Step Description

-3 Trim stems and place cilantro
+3 Trim the ends of the stems and place the cilantro upright in the container

-Method 5: Freezing Cilantro
+Freezing Cilantro

-Steps for Freezing Cilantro
+Freezing Fresh Cilantro

-3. Portion: Divide the chopped cilantro into portions that you typically use in your recipes.
+2. Chopping: Chop the cilantro into small pieces, including the stems if you prefer.
+You can also leave the leaves whole.
+Divide the chopped cilantro into portions that you typically use in your recipes.

 Thawing and Using Frozen Cilantro